OmarMahmoudSalah/Arduino_4Servos_AndRC_Car_Code/README.md

 # Arduino_4Servos With Sliders_AndRC_Car_Code

 CIC Project
-This code is an Arduino sketch that uses the RemoteXY library to create a graphical user interface (GUI) for controlling a robotic arm.
+This code is an Arduino sketch that uses the RemoteXY library to create a graphical user interface (GUI) for controlling a robotic arm with the ability to make it slide not giving a constant value

 The GUI allows the user to control the position of the four servo motors in the arm using four sliders.
-The code also uses a joystick to control the movement of the arm.
+The code also uses a joystick to control the movement of the DC motors.

-How to use
+How to use :

-Install the RemoteXY library on your Arduino.
+Design the RemoteXY App and install the RemoteXY library on your Arduino.
 Connect the servo motors and the joystick to the Arduino according to the pinout diagram in the code.
-Upload the code to the Arduino.
-Open the RemoteXY GUI on your phone or computer.
+Upload the code to the Arduino and don't forget to modify or merge the code pins/ports Open the RemoteXY GUI on your phone or computer.
 Use the sliders to control the position of the servo motors.
-Use the H Bridge to control the movement of the car.
+Use the Joystick to control the movement of the car.

-Code explanation
+Code explanation :
 The code is divided into two parts:

 The first part defines the RemoteXY library and the variables and events that are used in the GUI.